iPublicis/plugin-bundle-activation/README.md

 #### HOW TO CREATE A NEW BUNDLE

 Just get the `config.json.sample` included and make the changes you want.
-The file is full commented so it is easy to follow.
+The file is fully commented so it is easy to follow.

 #### Have more questions?